mvolkmann/blog/src/swift-ui.md

 - `AnyView`
 - `TupleView`

-Here is an example of using combiner and component views.
+Here is an example of using container and component views.
 Note how views can be defined in computed properties that are later referenced to render them.
-The type of these computed properties can be a specific combiner view type or the generic `some View`.
+The type of these computed properties can be a specific container view type or the generic `some View`.
 Custom views can also be defined in a new struct that inherits from `View` Instances of these structs are created to render them.